mogu-lab/probabilistic-foundations-of-ml/_sources/hw-instructions.md

 ## Including Graphics in DeepNote

 For some of the assignments, you'll have to draw figures (by hand, in google slides, or in some other way).
 To include these figures in a DeepNote notebook, follow these steps:
+1. Compress your image by using [this website](https://imagecompressor.com/).
-1. Upload your image to the `figs` directory in DeepNote.
+2. Upload your compressed image to the `figs` directory in DeepNote.
-2. Make sure this import statement is included: `from IPython.display import Image`.
+3. Make sure this import statement is included: `from IPython.display import Image`.
-3. In a *code* cell, write `Image('figs/FILENAME')`.
+4. In a *code* cell, write `Image('figs/FILENAME')`.